A-kly/School-Vault/PSYCH 258/Topic 8 - Autobiographical Memory.md

 - can people be made to (incorrectly) remember that they were lost in a mall in childhood?
 - experimenter interviewed relatives of participants
-- participants were given paragraphs describing four events from their childhood (three true events and one _____--but plausible--event)
+- participants were given paragraphs describing four events from their childhood (three true events and one -------but plausible--event)

 e.g., false story about being lost at a mall at age 5